 That said, this does not mean you can simply forget and ignore global SEO.

 Of course, if you have an e-commerce business or you’re earning money from ads on your website, then you will eventually want to focus more on your global rankings.
 And even for local-only business, this can be an important way to reach tourists planning their holidays, to increase the visibility of your brand, and to begin expanding into other markets.
 You can also make money directly from your website.

 And just as gaining traction in the local rankings can help you to succeed globally, so too can you succeed locally by focussing on global SEO.
 Think about it: if a brand is absolutely huge then it’s going to be on the first page almost no matter where you search for it.
 Search for “Facebook” and you get the same thing, everywhere in the world.

-Unfortunately, there is a limited potential when it comes to local SEO.
-Local SEO of course involves placing your links on as many different local websites as possible, but eventually you are going to start running out of those sites to place your links on.
+Unfortunately, there is limited potential when it comes to local SEO.
+Local SEO, of course, involves placing your links on as many different local websites as possible, but eventually, you are going to start running out of those sites to place your links on.
 As we’ll see in a minute, this can be a problem for gaining traction – you need to think bigger.